ilovecomputers/Hopelessly-Useless-Due-to-the-Circumstances-of-Floating-in-the-Universe/devNotes.md

         + [x] Allow size to be changed
         + [x] Sketch that uses StarBlob should be a percentage of window width
     - [x] ~~feather fade the edges of the star blob~~

+## Wed Mar 20 2019

+* [ ] For starBlob, make sure `offsetMax` is never greater than `radius/2`
+    - to fix bug where star blob's perimeter goes underneath sad person in iphone landscape mode